Jonesboro Georgia Truck Accident Lawyers

 Thorough investigation may show other types of negligence, such as a careless trucking company or third party, which also contributed to the accident.
 This is what is known as a “system failure.”

-Failure to Adjust to Road Conditions
+Failures to Adjust to Road Conditions

 In the Large Truck Causation Study by the FMCSA, analysis showed that nearly one-half of big truck accidents were the result of drivers failing to adjust for road conditions.
 These accidents occurred due to curves in on-off ramps, loads being carried, and the road surface and condition of the brakes.

-Mechanical or Equipment Failure or Malfunction
+Mechanical or Equipment Failure or Malfunctions

 Post-accident investigations may show that a trucker or trucking company negligently failed to maintain the truck.
 This could result in bald tires, worn or defective brakes and braking systems, missing reflectors, dim or non-working head or tail lights.
 After a serious wreck, a truck accident lawyer almost always has the truck and other involved vehicles examined for mechanical defects by an accident reconstruction expert.